AirPods are connected but no sound? Try these fixes

 Put AirPods into the Charging Case

-3. If not, put the AirPods into their case and connect the case to the charger.
+3. If there’s still no sound, put the AirPods back in the case and connect the case to a charger.

-1. Go to TV Settings and go to Sound > Sound Output > Bluetooth Speaker List.
+1. Go to TV Settings > Sound > Sound Output > Bluetooth Speaker List.

-2. Disconnect AirPods and reconnect Airpods.
-Check if the sound is coming from the AirPods.
+2. Disconnect the AirPods and reconnect them to see if sound is restored.

 Connect to the AirPods Pro